Tony Naylor: Style of play

 Naylor was a forward who used his pace to make runs in behind defenders and also to chase the ball down and try and tackle defenders.
 In May 2019, he was voted into the "Ultimate Port Vale XI" by members of the OneValeFan supporter website.

+Personal life

+Naylor grew up supporting Manchester City.
+He organised charity matches between Port Vale Legends and Stoke City Legends in the 2010s, raising money for dementia and Alzheimer's causes after his father was diagnosed with Alzheimer's.